Do I need an undergraduate degree in business or accounting to apply to the MBA?

 Must I take the GMAT?

 The School of Business admission policies require that students submit a Graduate Management Admission Test (GMAT) score from an exam taken within the past five years.
 Students who have already taken the Graduate Record Examination (GRE) within the past five years may submit the GRE scores in lieu of the GMAT scores.
+Accelerated Graduate Pathway students must earn at least a 500 on the GMAT and may not take the GRE instead.
 The GMAT is computerized and student’s may schedule an appointment to take the GMAT through the Graduate Management Admission Council website.
 Applicants who have completed a terminal degree (J.D., Ph.D., PharmD, M.D., etc.) or who have completed and passed all sections of the CPA exam are not required to submit GMAT or GRE scores.
 The Graduate Management Admission Council offers free downloadable software for GMAT preparation – www.mba.com.

 What is the GMAT school codes for the Graduate School of Business at the University of Southern Maine?

 The MBA Program code is: RX6WG54